curl/everything-curl/cmdline-configfile.md

 will treat the next space or newline as the end of the argument.
 So if you want to provide an argument with embedded spaces you must use double quotes.

-The user agent string example we've used above has no white spaces and therefore it can also be provided without the quotes like:
+The user agent string example we have used above has no white spaces and therefore it can also be provided without the quotes like:

     user-agent = Everything-is-an-agent